-Born on 16 April 1959, Tunja, Colombia - French
+Born on 16 April 1959, Tunja, Colombia French citizen

-www.moreno-web.net (FR ES EN)
+www.moreno-web.net (FR ES EN) Carlos.Moreno@pantheonsorbonne.fr

 BIOGRAPHY

 Summary: ONE MAN, SEVERAL WORLDS

 Carlos Moreno is associate professor at IAE Paris Business School - University Paris 1 Panthéon Sorbonne in France, co-founder and scientific director of the ETI Chair "Entrepreneurship - Territory - Innovation".
 A multidisciplinary researcher with roots in the intelligent control of complex systems, he is a world-renowned scientific personality.
 He is also known for his pioneering commitment to cities and the pursuit of quality of life.
 He is one of the architects of a vast international movement to make the smart city first and foremost a human, sustainable and inclusive city.